yssl0726/M5-Forecasting-Accuracy/README.md

 # Catalogue introduction
-datasets --> The directory where the dataset is stored.

-features --> The pkl file for generating features is stored in this directory.
+datasets --> The directory where the dataset is stored. features --> The pkl file for generating features is stored in this directory.
 models --> The model files generated in the training process are placed in it.

-sub --> The generated CSV file is placed in this directory.

-codes --> It contains the code used in this competition.
+sub --> The generated CSV file is placed in this directory. other --> It contains some of the things used in the competition. codes --> It contains the code used in this competition.

     utils.py --> Contains some of the functions used.